 Brick Lane Community

 Recent developments in the community have lead the home to join an online forum, which is kept up to date with local news in the area.
-We work alongside Northamptonshire Police and local educations professionals in order to information share but to also alter our location risk assessment with information shared in order to safeguard our young people.
+We work alongside Northamptonshire Police and local education professionals, in order to information share but to also alter our location risk assessment with information shared in order to safeguard our young people.

 The Brick Lane Team